What are the pros and cons of forming an LLC as a freelancer or independent contractor?

 Every business owner knows proper preparation and planning are the keys to success.
 If you are a freelancer or contract worker, there may be good reasons to turn your one-person operation into an LLC for your freelancing work.
 But look before you leap so that you make the right choice and get the most out of your efforts.
-If you have questions about business formation, don’t hesitate to speak with an attorney.
+If you have questions about business formation, don't hesitate to speak with a Rocket Lawyer network attorney.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.